 1Students may begin the program in “Undeclared” status; however, they must select a specialization by the time they have earned 60 semester credit hours

-2As part of this program, one complimentary laptop is provided to students enrolled in the Associate of Information Technology and Networking, Associate in Engineering Technology, Associate in Network Systems Administration, Bachelor’s in Information Technology and Networking, Bachelor’s of Software Development, Bachelor’s of Electronics Engineering Technology/Engineering Technology – Electronics and Bachelor’s of Computer Information Systems.
+2As part of this program, one complimentary laptop is provided to students enrolled in the Associate of Information Technology and Networking, Associate in Engineering Technology, Associate in Network Systems Administration, Bachelor’s in Information Technology and Networking, Bachelor’s in Software Development, Bachelor’s in Engineering Technology, Bachelor’s in Network and Communications Management and Bachelor’s in Computer Information Systems.
 The laptop is issued during the student’s second session.
 Certain restrictions apply.

 4Students enrolled at a New Jersey location take ENGL108 in lieu of this course.